-EDUCATION

-MODEL SAFETY PLAN

-Student's Name:
+Student's Name: -

 Parent's Name:

-Email:
+Parent's Contact Information: Phone Email:

 Primary Staff Contact:

 Classroom/Homeroom Teacher:

 Grade Level: Room Number:

 Plan start date: Proposed End date:

 The following safety plan has been developed for the student named above.
 The sample interventions offered are not intended to be exclusive or all-inclusive.
-Schools should design a Student Safety Plan that reflects their unique circumstances and resources.
-This plan does NOT replace an IEP or a Behavior Support Plan.
-If the student has an IEP, then defer to that plan.

-Note: Administrative staff should develop this plan with the student experiencing bullying/ harassment, in an effort to empower them and keep them safe.
-A safety plan needs to be individualized, as every student who has experienced bullying/harassment has unique needs and challenges.
+Schools should design Student Safety Plan that reflects their unique circumstances and resources.
+This plan does replace an IEP or a Behavior Support Plan.
+If the student has an IEP, then defer to that plan Note: Administrative staff should develop this plan with the student experiencing bullying harassment, in an effort to empower them and keep them safe.
+A safety plan needs to be individualized, as every student who has experienced bullying/harassment has unique need challenges.
+NOT n.

-A. BACKGROUND

-Brief description of the bullying/harassment student has experienced \\\\\\
+A. BACKGROUND Brief description of the bullying/harassment student has experienced

 How long has the conduct been taking place?

 Are there certain locations where the conduct frequently takes place?

 Are there certain times when the conduct frequently takes place?

-Are there events/factors that frequently the trigger the conduct (i.e.: does the conduct happen after the student answers a question in class or when the student is alone?)
+Are there events/factors that frequently the trigger the conduct (i.e.: does the conduct happer after the student answers a question in class or when the student is alone?) en